succinctlabs/sp1-contracts/README.md

 ## Installation

 > [!WARNING]
-> When installing via git, it is a common error to use the `master` branch.
-This is a development branch that should be avoided in favor of tagged releases.
+> Foundry installs the latest release version initially, but subsequent `forge update` commands will use the `main` branch.
+This branch is the development branch and should be avoided in favor of tagged releases.
 The release process matches a specific SP1 version.

-> [!WARNING]
-> Foundry installs the latest version initially, but subsequent `forge update` commands will use the `master` branch.

 To install with [Foundry](https://github.com/foundry-rs/foundry):